• Skip to main content

 Barbara Hall

 Dried blueberries are perfect for cookies.
-They are dry so they don't bleed into the batter and then they plump up like raisins.
+They are dry so they don't bleed into the batter and then they soften up while they are chilling before being baked.

 5 from 2 votes